Updated August 2020

 Outside of event organizers, you can also target venue booking managers or owners of various clubs, bars, or lounges.
 While you can do this online and via email, it will more than likely need to proceed in Japanese and, as mentioned above, may be met with no response.
 As such, your best bet is to simply explore the nightlife regions of Shibuya, Roppongi, and Shinjuku:

 And while it may seem like common sense, you’ll have to venture around quite a bit before you find that peak time place without a peak time DJ.
-And if you want to secure a residency at a major venue and are wondering what the pay is like for the various levels of clubs, stay tuned for Part 2: How Much Do Tokyo DJs Get Paid.
+And if you want to secure a residency at a major venue and are wondering what the pay is like for the various levels of clubs, continue to Part 2: How Much Do Tokyo DJs Get Paid.